 Incidents in the Life of a Slave Girl by Harriet Ann Jacobs: An Introduction

-In 1857, Harriet Ann Jacobs (February 11, 1813 – March 7, 1897) was completing a manuscript for a fictionalized account of her life as an enslaved person, and of her struggle to free herself and her children.
+In 1857, Harriet Ann Jacobs (February 11, 1813 – March 7, 1897) was completing a manuscript for an account of her life as an enslaved person, and of her struggle to free herself and her children.

-What compelled Harriet Jacobs to write this book
+What compelled Harriet Jacobs to write the book

 Jacobs sums up her motivation to write Incidents in her author’s Preface: